afally/weather-data/README.md

 # Project Title

-A simple news application
+My-news-app

 ## Description

+This is a MERN application that helps users to query archives containing historical news.
+The users can perform
-Frontend: ReactJS with Material UI
+Frontend: ReactJS with Material UI using Typescript
-Backend: Expressjs
+Backend: RestAPI & Expressjs using Typescript
+Testing:

 ## Getting Started